 Basic elements of the illegality of forest products under the Lacey Act include:

 Japan Goho Wood – April 2006:

 How to comply with the current import regulations?

 GFS issues Assessment Reports and Statements of Compliance for all organizations participating in the GFS Wood Tracking and Legal Verification Systems.
 The GFS website includes a Client Database for both the Wood Tracking Program and Legal Verification Service where key information on all companies participating in the WTP and LVS is posted for transparency of the programs.
-The Client Database includes information on the company; Summary – Assessment Reports and GFS Statements of Compliance.
+The Client Database includes information on the company, Summary – Assessment Reports and GFS Statements of Compliance.

-The GFS Wood Tracking Program and Legal Verification Service provides the documented evidence of compliance to enable importing companies and international organizations to verify the current status of each participating company in regards to forest management and operations and manufacturing / trade of Verified Legal timber and wood products.
+The GFS Wood Tracking Program and Legal Verification Service provide the documented evidence of compliance to enable importing companies and international organizations to verify the current status of each participating company in regards to forest management and operations and manufacturing / trade of Verified Legal timber and wood products.